Xiangyu-Hu/SPHinXsys/README.md

         $ make -j
         $ ctest

-        You can play with SPHInXsys, for example run a specific test case by
+        You can play with SPHinXsys, for example run a specific test case by
         $ cd /path/to/sphinxsys-build/cases_test/test_2d_dambreak
         $ make -j
         $ cd /bin